 About Aligna and Carrie Griffin Basas, Esq.

-Supporting leaders in making complex decisions that hold — where values, law, and operational realities intersect
+Strategic and legal advising for complex organizations — helping leaders make decisions that hold where values, law, and operational realities intersect

 About Aligna

-We were founded in the Pacific Northwest to help leaders translate their commitments to inclusion into durable decisions, systems, and structures.
-The work is grounded in the belief that inclusion is structural, not an add-on.
-When organizations design for access, they surface constraints earlier, reduce risks, increase belonging, and make decisions that hold under pressure.
-They don’t have to worry if they’re doing the right thing.
-They know they’ve done their best.
+Our work is grounded in the belief that inclusion is structural, not an add-on.
+When organizations design for access, they surface constraints earlier, reduce risk, strengthen belonging, and make decisions that hold under pressure.

 Grounded in lived disability experience, Carrie helps leaders anticipate constraints and design decisions that hold